 Photo: Gerry Bates

 Join SPES Environmental Educator Justine Kaseman to explore the bizarre life in Stanley Park’s intertidal zone.
-Learn about the creatures and algae that call this zone home, the adaptations that help them deal with an ever-changing environment, and what impacts climate change will have on this special ecosystem.
+Learn about the creatures and algae that call this zone – between low and high tide – home.
+Observe the adaptations that help them deal with an ever-changing environment, and learn what impacts climate change will have on this special ecosystem.
 Justine will also discuss some of the conservation efforts that take place in the Park, including SPES’s intertidal surveys.
 Don’t miss the chance to discover this amazing world hiding between the tides!

 **This program will take place on Zoom, so please make sure you have Zoom downloaded well in advance of the webinar.
 A Zoom link can be found within your confirmation email, and will also be sent out one hour before the start of the program.
 Only one ticket required per household.

 ***This is a pilot program, so at this time we won’t be sharing a recording for this program.

 We gratefully acknowledge that the land on which we gather and help steward is the unceded and traditional territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) Nation, and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nation.
 Since time immemorial, Coast Salish peoples have lived reciprocally with the land, harvesting and cultivating foods and medicines and practicing ceremony.
 The abundance of these lands and waters, which enables us to live, work, and play here today, is a result of the past and on-going stewardship and advocacy of the Coast Salish peoples.